g42cloud-terraform/terraform-provider-g42cloud/docs/resources/cce_node_pool.md

 ## Import

 CCE node pool can be imported using the cluster ID and node pool ID separated by a slash, e.g.:

 ```
 $ terraform import g42cloud_cce_node_pool.my_node_pool 5c20fdad-7288-11eb-b817-0255ac10158b/e9287dff-7288-11eb-b817-0255ac10158b
 ```

-Note that the imported state may not be identical to your resource definition, due to some attrubutes missing from the API response, security or some other reason.
+Note that the imported state may not be identical to your resource definition, due to some attributes missing from the API response, security or some other reason.
 The missing attributes include:
-`password`, `subnet_id`, `preinstall`, `posteinstall`, `taints`.
+`password`, `subnet_id`, `preinstall`, `posteinstall`, `taints` and `initial_node_count`.
 It is generally recommended running `terraform plan` after importing a node pool.
 You can then decide if changes should be applied to the node pool, or the resource definition should be updated to align with the node pool.
 Also you can ignore changes as below.

 ```
 resource "g42cloud_cce_node_pool" "my_node_pool" {